rafaeldevvv/dictionary-web-app/README.md

 # Dictionary Web App

-This is a rather simple dictionary web app powered by [the Free Dictionary API](https://dictionaryapi.dev)
+This is a rather simple dictionary web app powered by [the Free Dictionary API](https://dictionaryapi.dev), [Unsplash API](https://unsplash.com/developers) and [icanhazdadjoke API](https://icanhazdadjoke.com).

 ## Table of Contents